ber2/notes/HT/taxclaim/NLP and Custom Audience Quality.md

 We want to enhance keyword extraction methods so that we can activate more URLs when constructing our audiences.

-The approach outlined above, consisting in checking the contents of websites associated to URLs, may be automatized by using [[Natural Language Processing]] (NLP) techniques.
+The approach outlined above, consisting in checking the contents of websites associated to URLs, may be automatized by using [[NLP]] (NLP) techniques.
 The steps to replicate the above procedure in an automated fashion would involve a script that:

 1. Sends a request to the URL.
 2. Extracts HTML code from the response body.